LoreStudio-Charles/Virtue/README.md

 The moment hangs in the air, and you feel the weight of your decision pressing down on you.
 What happens next is up to you.

 #### Charity, Temperance, or Faith
 You wander into the small clearing behind the barn, the air fragrant with wild roses.
 Sunlight filters through the leaves, casting playful shadows on the ground.
 As you pick at the petals, philosophical thoughts drift through your mind.
-You wonder why your sisters sparkle with life while you feel like a shadow—a dull reflection of joy.
+You wonder why your sisters sparkle with life while you feel like a shadow, a dull reflection of joy.
 Suddenly, a sharp cry breaks your reverie.
 You turn to see a small girl from the village, her face streaked with tears, crouched by the edge of a fallen tree.
 A scrawny calf, lost and frightened, stands beside her, its big eyes reflecting confusion.
 You recognize the girl; she's usually brimming with laughter, but today, despair seems to swallow her whole.
 As you approach cautiously, you hear her softly plead, "Please come back!
 You were never supposed to run away!"
 The calf seems oblivious to her distress, nibbling at the grass with an innocence that tugs at your heart.
 You feel a pull in your chest, an urge to lighten her spirits, to help.
 But the girl's situation seems complex.
 You could gently suggest a way to coax the calf back home, but you also know that she might need someone to listen and share this worry with.
-And then, there's an urge to check your heart—to ensure that your desire to help doesn't come from wanting to be seen as more than plain.
+And then, there's an urge to check your heart, to ensure that your desire to help doesn't come from wanting to be seen as more than plain.
 Now, you stand at a crossroads.
 Do you:
 ##### Option Cards
 - Offer your support and comfort to the girl with **Charity**, letting her know she isn't alone in her struggle.